MIDL-Conference/midl-website-2021/pages/venue.md

 # Venue

-## Lübeck
+## The Hanseatic City of Lübeck

 ![Panoramic view of the river Trave](/images/panorama.jpg) *(c) LTM - Uwe Freitag*

 MIDL will be held in Lübeck, the Queen of the Hanseatic League.
 The city was founded in 1143 “as the first occidental city at the Baltic coast” and, with its exemplary character, stands for all Hanseatic cities of the Baltic countries.
 Medieval ambience and historic sites determine until today the cityscape and are monuments of the important history as a Free and Hanseatic City.
 The Old Town Peninsula, surrounded by water, with its historic town centre is one of the most famous relics of the brick-lined gothic culture.
 For more than seven hundred years, Lübeck’s seven church spires have been the signature of the city’s silhouette.
 The University of Lübeck is located in the south of the city, at the heart of the BioMedTec Campus, a thriving community of small and medium companies centred around the University of Lübeck, the University Hospital Schleswig-Holstein, and the adjacent Technical University of Lübeck.
-We believe that one key advantage of Lübeck is its comparatively small size – this will help to strengthen the communal exchange around the conference.

 Lübeck is well connected to the extensive German railway system, with regional and intercity trains connecting Lübeck to Hamburg, Hannover, Copenhagen and beyond.
 Air travel to Lübeck is provided via Hamburg International Airport, with non-stop services to major cities in Europe, North America and Asia.
 Hamburg Airport is just a short distance from Lübeck (67 km), with at least two train connections per hour (city light rail to Hamburg Central Station and regional train to Lübeck from Hamburg Central Station).
 A short 20-minute train ride connects Lübeck to the beaches of Travemünde.

 ## Congress location

 MIDL 2021 will take place in Lübeck's Music and Congress Hall (Musik- und Kongresshalle, MuK).
 Show location on [Google Maps](https://goo.gl/maps/SeGD9AyZTw6dAp1z9).

 The Musik- und Kongresshalle Lübeck hosts around 300 events every year.
 A total of 15 conference rooms, the VIP lounge, the gallery, the rotunda, the orchestra hall and the concert hall offer space for up to 3,500 people.
 The heart of the event house is the concert hall with its famous acoustics.
 A striking architectural feature is the white solitaire, created by the internationally renowned architect Meinhard von Gerkan, directly on the river Trave at the entrance to the historic Old Town Peninsula.
 The city centre and the railway station are within walking distance.
 Further information: [www.muk.de](www.muk.de)

 ![Music and Concert Hall](/images/venue/muk.jpg)
 *(c) Olaf Malzahn*